mainguyen189/data-mining-assignments/statistics recap/test.md

 Two Sample T-Tests (for an association between a quantitative variable and a binary categorical variable)

-ANOVA and Tukey Tests (for an association between a quantitative variable and a non-binary categorical variable)
+ANOVA and Tukey Tests (for an association between a quantitative variable and a non-binary categorical variable).
+After you have run an ANOVA and found significant results, then you can run Tukey’s HSD to find out which specific groups’s means (compared with each other) are different.
+The test compares all possible pairs of means.

 Chi-Square Tests (for an association between two categorical variables)